Summit Appliance: Product line

 Summit Appliance carries over 600 basic models of specialty refrigerators and freezers, including the industry's largest collection of built-in undercounter and American Disabilities Act (ADA) compliant models.
 Summit's residential and professional product line includes a large selection of frost-free refrigerators, gas and electric ranges, gas, induction, and electric cooktops (some of which are manufactured in its Bronx premises), wine cellars, beer dispensers, laundry, dishwashers, and weatherproof outdoor appliances.
-They also serve the commercial and food service market with beverage centers, display freezers, and other appliances that comply with NSF standards.
+They also serve the commercial and food service market with beverage centers, display freezers, ice makers and other appliances that comply with NSF standards.
 They serve the medical market through AccuCold by Summit Appliance, where its line includes vaccine refrigeration, low temperature freezers, and general purpose refrigeration.
 PureTherm by Summit Appliance specializes in warming cabinets.
 Some products sold under the Summit name are actually re-branded products made by other companies.

 Summit Appliance manufactures appliances for small kitchens, selling their first mini-fridge in the U.S. back in 1970 Summit sells specialty products where base units are modified to meet the specific needs of specialty markets.